SublimeLinter/SublimeLinter/README.md

 ## Quick Actions/Fixers

 As we do *just* linting SublimeLinter naturally does not come with fixers and/or code formatters.
-However, we have a fixer API and ship (mostly) "fix by ignoring" actions.
+However, we have a fixer API, see the Command Palette: `SublimeLinter: Quick Action`, and ship (mostly)
+"fix by ignoring" actions.
 These allow you to quickly ignore specific error messages *inline* and ad hoc.[1]

 SublimeLinter currently ships actions for [eslint](https://github.com/SublimeLinter/SublimeLinter-eslint), [stylelint](https://github.com/SublimeLinter/SublimeLinter-stylelint), [flake8](https://github.com/SublimeLinter/SublimeLinter-flake8), [mypy](https://github.com/fredcallaway/SublimeLinter-contrib-mypy), shellcheck, [codespell](https://github.com/kaste/SublimeLinter-contrib-codespell) and [phpcs](https://github.com/SublimeLinter/SublimeLinter-phpcs).